rhagelstrom/FG-Aura-Effect/README.md

 Unless there is a specific advanced case to do so, any other FACTION conditional operators are not needed for an aura.

 ### Special AURA types
 Special aura types change the default behavior of auras.
 They are specified in the AURA effect descriptors.
-Multiple special aura types can be combined to create even more unique aruas such as cube that is single and sticky.
+Multiple special aura types can be combined to create even more unique auras such as cube that is single and sticky.

 |Descriptor|Notes|Example|
 |----------|-----|-------|